-Women have made strides in achieving gender equality in Chilean business and politics, more so than any other country in South America.
-However, there is still an element of machismo evident in the business culture of Chile.
+Women have made strides in achieving gender equality in Chilean business and politics, more so than in many South American countries.
+However, there is still an element of machismo evident in the business culture.

 A firm handshake and direct eye contact are appropriate when greeting Chilean business associates.
 Expats should use a person’s title and last name when greeting them.
 If unfamiliar with their title, it's best to use "Señor" or "Señora".

 Business culture in Chile

-Chile has a highly educated population with a high literacy rate.
-As such, expats doing business in Chile will likely be working with highly qualified individuals, many of whom have been educated abroad, travel internationally and can speak English.
+Chile has a well-educated population with a high literacy rate.
+As such, expats doing business in Chile will likely be working with highly qualified individuals, many of whom would have been educated abroad, travel internationally and can speak English.

-Business culture in Chile is quite formal and conservative.
+Business culture in Chile is formal and conservative.
 Appearance is important, as are status and respect.
-Business structures in Chile are hierarchical and decisions are made at the top.
-It’s therefore helpful to hold meetings with top-level executives first.
+Business structures are hierarchical and decisions are made at the top, so it’s helpful to hold meetings with top-level executives first.
 When speaking Spanish, formal language and pronouns should be used when addressing colleagues and superiors.

-Chileans prefer to conduct business face-to-face and building long-lasting personal relationships is important to doing business in Chile.
-Meetings will often start with polite social talk and it’s not uncommon for Chileans to ask questions about an associate's personal life and family.
-Business can be seen as being conducted between people rather than companies, with Chileans preferring to do business with those they know and trust.
-As such, concluding business in Chile can take some time and expats should exercise patience and be prepared to invest time in building long-lasting, trusting relationships.
+Chileans prefer to conduct business face to face and build long-lasting trustworthy personal relationships.
+Meetings will often start with polite social talk, asking about an associate’s personal life and family.
+Business is done between people rather than companies and, as such, concluding business in Chile could take some time.
+Expats should exercise patience and be prepared to invest time in building business relationships.

 Dos and don’ts of business in Chile

 - Do be on time for meetings

-Do attempt to build personal relationships and be prepared for small talk prior to getting into business discussions with Chilean associates
+- Do attempt to build personal relationships and be prepared for small talk before getting down to business with Chilean associates

-Do maintain direct eye contact when conversing with Chilean business associates
+- Do maintain eye contact when conversing with Chilean business associates

 - Don't talk about politics or human rights during business meetings